asm0dey/cracing-java-snapshots-mainz/slides.md

 - Geek <!-- stop -->
 - Developer 🥑 at Bellsoft <!-- stop --> (we'll talk about it later) <!--  stop -->
-- JVM developer: Java and Kotlin <!-- stop --> (and actually Clojure, Scala, Ceylon) <!-- stop -->
+- JVM developer: Java and Kotlin <!-- stop --> (and actually Clojure, Scala, Ceylon 😱) <!-- stop -->
 - DevOps is not a person, but I could be! <!-- stop -->
 - Long-time Linux User <!-- stop --> (Did I say I'm a geek?) <!-- stop -->
-- When life gives me terminal, I squeeze a presentation!
+- If life gives me a terminal, I have to make a presentation

 ---